Abaqueues/twfy-converter/README.md

-# TWFYPreprocessor.py
+# twfy-converter

-## TheyWorkForYouPreprocessor

 ## Description
-A Python data preprocessor that prepares raw XML data files for sentiment analysis.
+A Python data wrangler that converts raw XML data into a JSON format, ready for data preprocessing.
 The raw XML data files containing division data are merged into an intermediate file.
 These files are then iterated through, in a process that assigns vote labels to speech tags by matching MP 'person-id' attributes.
 The labelled speech tags are then extracted and written to a separate JSON file format.

 The raw XML data files presented a number of challenges: